vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ## Preparing the data source for generating a token

 To generate the token we need the Tableau Token Generator extension.
-You can just add it to your designer instance by clicking on Data Source -> Add Data Source -> Manage Extension and find the right exteesion and install it.
+You can just add it to your designer instance by clicking on Data Source -> Add Data Source -> Manage Extension and find the right extension and install it.

 ![image](/assets/2024-02-05/030.png)

 The data source needs four parameters.
 The first one is the user name for the Tableau portal.
-The three others are Client ID, CLient Secret and Secret Value as noted from the last paragraph.
+The three others are Client ID, Client Secret and Secret Value as noted from the last paragraph.
 After filling out all values we can click on the data load button to check, if the token is generated properly.
 The output of the data source only has one column and one row with the token.

 ![image](/assets/2024-02-05/040.png)